 When decelerating or driving downhill, regenerative braking is utilized to charge the high voltage battery.
-This minimizes energy loss and increases the range of the vehicle.
+This minimizes energy loss and increases the distance to empty.

 When the battery charge is not sufficient, normal charge, quick charge and trickle charge are available.